 A drunk driving conviction can have a significant impact on a person’s life, with penalties of license suspension for up to a year, hefty fines, and even possible jail time.
 Repeat DWI offenders, along with first-time offenders who have a BAC of 0.16 or higher, must use ignition interlock in order to regain driving privileges or face a loss of driving privileges for at least a year.

 Drivers are reminded not to get behind the wheel of they have been drinking, not only for their own protection but for the well-being of other motorists, as well, since approximately 35 percent of all traffic deaths are alcohol-related.
 Moreover, not only is drunk driving against the law, but boating while under the influence of alcohol or drugs is against the law as well.

 According to this article, the most dangerous DWI counties in Minnesota are the following: Hennepin, Anoka, Ramsey, St. Louis, Dakota, Washington, Olmstead, Otter Tail, Stearns, and Wright.

 Contact a Minnesota Drunk Driving Lawyer

-If you are facing DWI charges, contact Keller Law Offices at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.
+If you are facing DWI charges, contact Keller Criminal Defense Attorneys at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.